victorpoughon/torchlensmaker/roadmap.md

 * port pulaski code to new lib
 * multiple configuration support (a new data dimension?) zoom lenses, etc.
 * diffuse reflection
+* aperture and fstp

+## Rays not colliding with surface

+Support different modes:
+* Error: immediately error if a ray doesn't collide with surface
+* extrapolate: extrapolate the surface if possible
+* clamp: clamp to collision to the nearest point
+* drop: drop the ray from the data

+## Negative collisions, aka surfaces collisions

+* Remove / make optional detection in OpticalSurface (negative ts is nominal)
+* Add collisions points / rays origins / rays vectors accumulator lists to data pipe
+* Add ts computation function to be used as regression terms during optimization

+## Rendering

+* Replace matplotlib with custom svg, using maybe svg.py or equivalent, and a custom ipython _repr_javascript_ to allow pan / zoom etc.
+* Possibly use a JS library like https://github.com/bumbu/svg-pan-zoom#demos
+* EITHER display 3D models with https://github.com/bernhard-42/three-cad-viewer
+* OR use stock build123d viewer, customize it

 ## Make the principal axis X